Hanshika42/Anomaly-Detection/README.md

 - Reset and exit buttons with animations

 ## How It Works
-1.Load a CPU or Login CSV file using the GUI
+1. Load a CPU or Login CSV file using the GUI
-2.The tool scans for abnormal patterns
+2. The tool scans for abnormal patterns
-3.Results are shown visually and saved to output files
+3. Results are shown visually and saved to output files

 ## Built With
 - Python 3